EU purchases from Russia’s largest natural gas field hit record £3bn

 "Europe has never imported this much LNG from Yamal in the first four months of the year since Putin launched the project in 2017," said Sebastian Rötters, sanctions campaigner at Urgewald.
 "For three months in a row, every Yamal cargo that reached its final destination went to Europe.
 It shows that Europe keeps Russia's Arctic LNG business alive."

-China, which Russia has spent years cultivating as an alternative customer, received only two cargoes in the first quarter and none at all in February or March, according to reports.
-The Yamal project's reliance on Europe is also structural.
-The project depends on a small fleet of specialised Arc7 ice-class tankers capable of navigating heavy Arctic sea ice, and these vessels need fast turnaround times at European ports during the most operationally constrained months.
+The EU took 98 per cent of all Yamal exports between January and April – for three consecutive months, every single cargo that reached its final destination went to the EU.
+China, which Russia has spent years cultivating as an alternative customer, received only two cargoes in the first quarter and none at all in February or March.
+The Yamal project's reliance on Europe is also structural, depending on a small fleet of specialised Arc7 ice-class tankers that need fast turnaround times at European ports during the most operationally constrained months.
+Belgium's Zeebrugge terminal has been the busiest entry point, receiving 25 cargoes in the first four months – roughly one tanker every 4.8 days.
+Without European ports, annual Yamal shipments could fall from around 270 cargoes to as few as 120 to 130, analysts estimate.